 The prevention of sexual assault, domestic violence, dating violence and stalking is a community effort.
-To help encourage bystander intervention, the training programs for all community advisors, resident assistants, orientation counselors and members of the Survivor Support Network include information on how to be an active bystander and how to encourage others to be active bystanders.
-The "Carnegie Mellon Way" presentation provided to all first-year student housing communities also includes information on bystander intervention.
+To help encourage bystander intervention, the training programs for all community advisors, resident assistants, orientation counselors and student athletes include information on how to be an active bystander and how to encourage others to be active bystanders from the Step UP!
+Bystander intervention program.
+The Responsible Communities portion of the orientation sessions provided to all first-year students by housing community also includes information on effective bystander intervention.